 To me, this book is all about how to manage your own baggage that you bring into your family unit, and raising kids with character and confidence

 This book was written by the parents of the dudes in the band Switchfoot.
 You can tell this book was written by parents who are on the other side of the long game.

 Why do I say no so much?
 So often it is because I don’t want to do the work, or deal with the mess, most of all it is because I don’t want to take the time.
 I am saying no because I don’t want my comfort and routine disrupted.

 This book helped me see that I am actually saying no to opportunities.
-Opportunities for my kids to listen closer to the way they are made to be in the world.
+Opportunities for my kids to listen more closely to the way they are made to be in the world.
 The opportunity to build something, or learn something, or try something, or do something.